Aquilent/drug-adverse-event-browser/README.md

 ### License
 The Drug Reaction Finder prototype tool is free of charge **(Play 13)**, open-sourced software under the [MIT license](http://opensource.org/licenses/MIT).

-Additional artifacts supporting our Agile process for this prototype can be found (INSERT LINK).
+Additional artifacts supporting our Agile process for this prototype can be found [in the repository](https://github.com/Aquilent/drug-adverse-event-browser/tree/master/doc).
+(INSERT LINK).
 The running Drug Reaction Finder prototype tool will be available in AWS until August 21, 2015.